-Yuri Tarnopolsky
+Yuri Tarnopolsky ESSAYS

 Essay 45.
 The Place of Philosophy in Science

-logo
+Essays logo

-and rather quicklyI realized that philosophy could not give me anything of the kind because what one philosopher offered was immediately snatched out and torn into pieces by another one, who wrote his own treatise, usually of great length, with new terminology, and on a different array of topics.
+In my youth I was strongly attracted to philosophy because I believed it could give me the understanding of the world.
+With timeand rather quicklyI realized that philosophy could not offer anything of the kind because one philosopher’s creation was immediately snatched out and torn into pieces by another one, who wrote his own treatise, usually of great length, with new terminology, and on a different array of topics.

 —And further, as I sometimes think that others are in error respecting matters of which they believe themselves to possess a perfect knowledge, how do I know that I am not also deceived each time I add together two and three, or number the sides of a square, or form some judgment still more simple, if more simple indeed can be imagined?
 (Descartes, First Meditation).